What is a CV?

 Each profile includes Skills & Endorsements and Recommendations sections where users can endorse each others' skills or write recommendations as further proof of their abilities.

 Many of our CV tips apply for LinkedIn.
-LinkedIn for Students also has tips just for students.

 - Fill out your profile as much as possible to give a holistic impression of yourself.

 - Complete a LinkedIn profile in every language that you know fluently.